Found On Road Dead (Nearly)

 [*GEICO immediately jacked up my insurance premiums quite a bit, even though the accident was caused by a rear-tire blowout, which caused the vehicle to go out of control.
 It wasn't until Farmers Insurance decided that the GEICO determination was wrong and gave me full coverage at preferred rates that GEICO agreed and refunded the excessive premiums.
 Also, GEICO tried to value the totaled vehicle at a much lower price than it would have cost to replace it, even though I'd owned it less than six months.
 When I argued, they insisted I get a statement from the dealer stating what it would cost to replace the vehicle.
 They expected the cost to have gone down, but that plan backfired because I'd got a pretty good deal, so the replacement cost was actually more than I'd paid.
 It would have cost GEICO less if they hadn't tried to cheat me because I'd have been happy with what I'd originally paid.

 Note: If anyone takes issue with what I've written about Ford or GEICO, be advised that I can prove most everything I've written here.
 I still have the letters, insurance reports, and police photos and report, and I would love nothing more than to add to the pile of evidence showing what sorry companies Ford and GEICO were (and probably still are), or making even more of it public.
 Really. ]

-Update note: As of Sept 2016, the Presto PopLite® is still working perfectly, as are both my Toyotas.
-By now, I am certain I would have had to buy new cars to replace any Ford I'd have been silly enough to buy in 2011, and I'm pretty sure the trade-in value of my Toyotas is lot higher in relation to the original costs than any Ford from that time would be today.
+Update note: As of Oct 2020, the Presto PopLite® is still working perfectly, and the Toyotas outlasted me; both have been traded off, one for a 2018 Honda CR-V that I expect to last another 10 years, easy.
+By now, I'm certain I would have had to buy a couple of new cars to replace any Ford I'd have been stupid enough to buy in 2011, and as I expected, the trade-in value of the Toyotas was